hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ## Requirements

-See the [documentation index](/docs) for system architecture, dependencies and documentation for internal services.
+See [documentation](/docs) for system architecture, requirements and user guides for cluster services.

-In particular, carefully review networking and DNS requirements.

 ---